After completing this unit, you’ll be able to:

 Batch Control Board is a dashboard where we can monitor Inbound Processing, Interfaces, Queues, and Schedulers.
 Each tab holds a different function.
 The board offers us to facilely monitor the batch processing.
-This document will guide us How to utilize Batch Control board in details.
-Batch Control Board is utilized for mass data which is more than 5000.
+This document will guide us How to utilize the Batch Control board in detail.
+Batch Control Board is use for mass data which is less than 5000.

 How to use Batch Control Board